 This is a guest post from Steve Green.
 Steve is a full-time investor with a focus on LICs, event-driven and activist investing.
-You can follow some of his ideas at his investment blog here at www.stevegreeny.com
+You can follow some of his ideas at his investment blog at www.valueinvestingforaliving.com.

 One of the frustrations I have with many fund managers in the Australian equities market is their unwillingness to examine investing in LICs run by rival fund managers.
 I suspect many feel they do not need to outsource some of the job they do to a different fund manager.
 There may be a little pride involved in this attitude, but is it appropriate?